 If you are applying for undergraduate study (transfer applicants included), you must upload transcripts from all secondary schools you have attended.
 We accept applications from students who completed the General Education Development (GED) Program.

-Transcripts must provide a listing, year by year, of all courses taken and the grades or marks received for each.
-Records must also provide the grading scale for each institution.
-This applies also to applicants who are homeschooled.
+Transcripts, including homeschool, must provide a listing, year by year, of all courses taken and the grades or marks received, including the grading scale for each institution.
+Homeschooled applicants should be aware of their state’s high school graduation requirements as each homeschool transcript is evaluated with the state’s base requirements.

-Final, official copies of transcripts (or equivalent), showing date of graduation are required before beginning classes.
-The registrar's office requires that these be submitted during the summer after acceptance but before registration.
+Official copies of transcripts (or equivalent) showing date of graduation are required before beginning classes.
+The Registrar's Office requires that these be submitted during the summer after acceptance and before registration.

 CIM grants degree credit and placement in advanced courses based on the results of College Board Advanced Placement (AP) examinations, successful completion of International Baccalaureate (IB) courses, and CIM-administered admission examinations.
 Appropriate Case Western Reserve University departments also make credit and placement determinations.